asynchronics/tachyonix/README.md

 focus on the MPSC use-case and from a number of careful optimizations, among
 which:

-- aggressively optimized notification primitives for full-queue and empty-queue events (the latter is courtesy of [diatomic-waker][diatomic-waker], a fast, spinlock-free alternative to `atomic-waker`),
+- aggressively **optimized notification primitives** for full-queue and empty-queue events (the latter is courtesy of [diatomic-waker][diatomic-waker], a fast, spinlock-free alternative to `atomic-waker`),
-- no allocation once the senders are created, even for blocked sender/receiver notifications,
+- **no allocation** once the senders are created, even for blocked sender/receiver notifications,
-- no spinlocks[^spinlocks] and conservative use of Mutexes (only used for blocked senders),
+- **no spinlocks** whatsoever, and no mutex in the hot path (the only mutex is a `std::sync::mutex` used for blocked senders notifications),
-- underlying queue optimized for the single receiver use-case.
+- underlying queue **optimized for single receiver**.

 [diatomic-waker]: https://github.com/asynchronics/diatomic-waker

-[^spinlocks]: some MPMC channels use spinlocks, such as `crossbeam-channel` and
-    `async-channel` where they are required to linearize the underlying queue.

 ## Usage